 Greb (right) battles Tunney in the second of five meetings.

-Interestingly, Greb was one of the very few who picked Tunney to beat Jack Dempsey prior to their first meeting for the heavyweight title in 1926, a massive upset at the time.
+Interestingly, Greb was one of the few who picked Tunney to beat Jack Dempsey prior to their first meeting for the heavyweight title in 1926, a massive upset at the time.
 But Greb had insight like no other as, in addition to his five battles with Tunney, he had sparred with Dempsey on more than one occasion.
 According to reports, Harry was able to hit the great “Manassa Mauler” virtually at will.

 Greb’s other famous battles included three with the great Tiger Flowers, one of them being the last fight of his career in 1926.
 While the judges gave the decision to Flowers, most thought otherwise and the ring was pelted with garbage when they announced the verdict.
 Ringside was Tunney, who commented that Greb clearly deserved the win.
 Two days after this fight Greb was seriously injured in a car accident.
 Several weeks later he underwent surgery to treat his injuries and died on the operating table.